Original airdate: November 8, 2002

-In the meantime, River reveals knowledge about the life of a mute child that she should not have, thus getting her accused of witchcraft and hauled out to be burned at the stake
+In the meantime, River reveals knowledge about the life of a mute child that she should not have, thus getting her accused of witchcraft and hauled out to be burned at the stake.
+She adds to this imprudence when the villagers are gathered by very strongly implying that the headman had murdered the previous headman.
+Simon tries to shame and even fight off the mob, but finally believing there is no hope, he chooses to die with River.
+Just as he says "light it," Serenity arrives to rescue them.

-This is an endearing one and shows the close relationship between Simon and River.
-It's also the first hint dropped about Book's murky past
+This episode shows the close relationship between Simon and River.
+It's also the first big hint dropped about Book's murky past.

 - Accidental Truth: The headman states that River can read minds, long before the crew of Serenity learn this is true.